 - Tubes are easy to squeeze.

-- Paper comes folded and leaves a crease.
+- The paper comes folded, which leaves a crease.

 Crayon Meets Stacking Toy

-The pack includes 12 different crayons and they’re washable for your convenience.
-They’re non-toxic and completely safe as the actual crayon is hidden in the tiny hole at the bottom.
+The pack includes 12 fingertip crayons, which are washable for your convenience.
+They’re non-toxic and completely safe, as the actual crayon is hidden in the tiny hole at the bottom.

 These do contain paraffin and soy wax, though.
 If your child is allergic to these ingredients, you’ll want to try a different brand.

 - You can stack them for storage or play.

 - The coating makes the first use difficult.